Pre-launch Configuration

 Enable Object Cache

-Pantheon's Object Cache (formerly Redis) provides an alternative, drop-in caching backend for your website.
+Pantheon's Object Cache) provides an alternative, drop-in caching backend for your website.
 This removes caching work from the database, which is vital for scaling to a larger number of logged-in users.
 It also provides a number of other features for developers, including managing queues and custom caching.

-All plans except for a Basic plan can use Object Cache.
-Object Cache is available to Sandbox plans for developmental purposes, but will not be available going live on a Basic plan.
+All paid plans except for a Basic plan can use Object Cache.

 Configure Caching